VFI

 Combining strengths of evaluation and economics

-Decision makers and stakeholders require a clear understanding of whether policies and programs are worth the resources invested in them.
-This is a crucial question that deserves a straightforward answer.
+Decision makers and stakeholders need to understand whether policies and programs are worth the resources invested in them.
+This is a crucial question that deserves a clear answer.
 The VfI approach combines economic and evaluative thinking to provide the necessary clarity.

-Value for investment re-frames ‘value for money’, defining it as good resource use.
-This framing shifts our focus from the money to a broader perspective that views policies and programs as investments in value propositions with potential to create significant social, cultural, environmental or economic value.
-It positions resource use and value creation as questions that evaluators already have the methods and tools to answer.
+Value for investment shifts our focus from the money to a broader perspective that views policies and programs as investments in value propositions with potential to create significant social, cultural, environmental or economic value.
+It positions resource use and value creation as questions that evaluators have the methods and tools to address.

-VfI isn’t just another method – it’s a system to guide the use of existing methods, with a set of principles and a process to support contextually responsive evaluation.
+VfI isn’t just another method – it’s a system to guide the use of existing methods and tools, with a set of principles and a process to support contextually responsive evaluation.

 The VfI approach accommodates multiple values and multiple sources of evidence to gain a nuanced understanding of program resources, processes, consequences and value.
 The approach hinges on contextual definitions of good resource use, aligned with the program’s value proposition.
 These definitions provide a transparent framework to make sense of the evidence.